 Brayden McNabb (26, LHD)

 McNabb, another young defenseman taken in the expansion draft (from Los Angeles), is another interesting player.
 While he was highly sheltered in Los Angeles (36% offensive zone starts vs 27% defensive zone starts, weak average QoC over 3-year period), he still posted an extremely impressive PMF of +2.00.
 While he battled injuries in 2016/17, he played alongside Doughty for most of 2015/16 as Doughty went on to win the Norris trophy.
 Like Schmidt, what’s perhaps most intriguing about McNabb is his recent progression:

-Keep in mind that McNabb’s strong PMF numbers come in a sheltered role against weak QoC.
+Keep in mind that McNabb’s most recent strong PMF numbers come in a sheltered role against weaker QoC.
 This chart by no means suggests McNabb is a day 1 top pairing defensemen.
 Rather, it highlights McNabb’s strong puck movement ability to date and steady progress over the past 3 years.
-While he’s been sheltered in Los Angeles to date, he can readily slot in as a strong 3rd pairing with upside to continue developing into a steady top 4 defenseman.
+While he’s been sheltered in Los Angeles, he can readily slot in as a strong 3rd pairing with upside to continue developing into a steady top 4 defenseman.

 This year’s UFA class of defensemen is not as strong as those in the past.
 However, rather than overpay or go after a declining asset, teams may be better off targeting an under the radar player (e.g., Franson) or trying to pry an emerging player from Vegas (e.g., Schmidt, McNabb).
 As the clock ticks to July 1, time will tell.